 Reconstruction work began in earnest in the late 20th with the aim of re-building the island’s structures to their Edo-period state.
 The original foundations and walls were excavated, and rooms were reconstructed based on 19th century drawings.
 In February 2017, a bridge connecting the former entrance to Dejima to the Nagasaki mainland was completed and the two sides were joined for the first time in 130 years.

 Much of the restoration work has been completed today, and visitors walking around the island can get a good sense of what life must have been like there during the Edo period.
 Rooms have been furnished with contemporary artifacts, and exhibits are well displayed with both Japanese and English explanations.
-The island is not very large (120 x 75 meters) with about 20 buildings in total, but its definitely worth taking the time to view all of the rooms and read about what each was used for.
+The island is not very large (120 x 75 meters) with about 20 buildings in total, but it is definitely worth taking the time to view all of the rooms.
 Dejima is another fascinating piece of a city that, in many respects, is intertwined with Japan’s history more than any other, and an absolute must for any visit to Nagasaki.